franziskusehmeir/SliDIY_OG/system-specification.md

-# System Specification for a Motorised Camera-Slider
+# System specification for a motorised camera-slider
 _Ehmeir Franziskus & Tea Leon_

 <br>
 <br>

-## Initial Situation
+## Initial situation

 The higher technical education institute Leonding is a medium-sized school in the central region of Upper Austria.
 One of the four departments is IT media technology.
 There, media production is a clear focus of the education.

 <br>

-## Status Quo
+## Status quo

 In video productions, sliders have been used  to make stable horizontal and vertical shots for many years.
 These can be motorized or not.